user9209/LinuxScripts/README.md

-# linux_scripts
+# Linux Scripts
 Some scripts for debian or ubuntu.
+Some windows scripts may be found here.

 # Possibly in early development and dangerous behavior !